xerolinux/XeroWiki/docs/distro.md

 **Supported Filesystems**

 Also, the currently supported **Filesystems** are, `ext4`, `btrfs` and `xfs`.
 I don't know much about `btrfs` so I will try my best to help there, just do not expect me to have all the answers regarding it, sorry.

+**GUI Package Managers**

+Additionally, I'd like to point out that no *GUI package managers* are included by default, as I believe in giving you the freedom to choose the one that suits your workflow best.
+Through the provided toolkit, you can select from **Octopi**, **PacSeekTUI**, or **Bauh**.
+That said, I strongly advise against installing KDE's **Discover** if you're aiming for stability; it's notoriously troublesome.
+But, as always, the final decision is yours.

 ## Complications